PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 respectively.
 The module is part of the TensorFlow-import boundary.
 This split is an ownership improvement, not a source-line requirement.

+QLinearAdd and QLinearMul are isolated in `op_builders/qlinear_binary.py`.
+Their shared validation, quantization metadata, builtin/float-path selection, and ONNX-compatible requantization now have one op-family owner while continuing to use the common quantization primitives.
+Pre-extraction ModelIR fingerprints are fixed at `d2f0714a44b2dc376827b845269a217c1df894986f3957128994a2913d611c24` for QLinearAdd and `b4d9d1a39202474faf52ab43fbde4938fe892a0a38c5739a87b6da2d9b882b34` for QLinearMul.
+Fingerprint normalization and serialization are shared by the op-family tests instead of being copied into each test module.

 `dynamics_rife_sim.onnx` remains an active non-pass with the normalized reason `invalid_onnx_concat_spatial_mismatch_64_128`.
 The source passes the structural ONNX checker but ONNX Runtime rejects it during shape inference at